-From 1 June, the government has updated the law and guidance about what people in England are allowed to do during the Covid-19 lockdown.
+The government has updated the law and guidance about what people in England are allowed to do during the Covid-19 lockdown.
 We’ve been asked by readers to explain the new rules around social distancing and shielding.

-It is important to remember that if you, other members of your household, or your support bubble, have symptoms of the new coronavirus, you should not leave your house unless absolutely necessary, or to exercise, until your period of self-isolation is over.
+It is important to remember that if you, other members of your household, or your support bubble, have symptoms of the new coronavirus, you should not leave your house unless absolutely necessary, until your period of self-isolation is over.
 You should also remain at home if you are told to self-isolate by the NHS test and trace service.

 Meeting other people

 You should continue to follow social distancing guidelines such as keeping two metres away from people you do not live with.
 If you have Covid-19 symptoms, no matter how mild, you should not meet with an extremely vulnerable person.

 Since 13 May, people in England have been allowed to spend time outside for recreation as well as exercise, as long as they maintain social distancing.

 Before travelling, you should ensure that attractions are open for visitors.
 If you are travelling to Scotland, Wales or Northern Ireland, you must ensure you are following the rules for that country.

 The government recommends that you wash your hands as soon as you are back indoors, keep at least two metres apart from anyone outside of your household at all times and take hand sanitiser with you when you travel.

+Shops and non-essential retail are now allowed to open if they meet the Covid-19 secure guidelines.
 You should only go to the shops with people you live with or people who are within your support bubble, and you should maintain social distancing from other people at all times.

 You should still work from home if you can.
 Workers who cannot work from home are expected to go to work, avoiding public transport if possible.
 If you have to use public transport, the government has released safer travel guidance for passengers.

 The government expects sectors such as food production, construction, manufacturing, logistics, distribution and scientific research to be open.
-Workplaces should be set up to meet the Covid-19 secure guidelines “as soon as practicable”, and try to ensure employees can maintain a two metre distance from others and wash their hands regularly.
+Workplaces should be set up to meet the Covid-19 secure guidelines “as soon as practicable”, and try to ensure employees can maintain a “one metre plus” distance from others and wash their hands regularly.

 Work in other people’s homes, such as repairs and maintenance and cleaning, can be carried out.
-If a household is isolating or includes a vulnerable person who is being shielded, work should only be carried out if there is a direct risk to the safety of a household, such as emergency plumbing or repairs.
+If a household is isolating because of Covid-19 or includes a vulnerable person who is being shielded, work should only be carried out if there is a direct risk to the safety of a household, such as emergency plumbing or repairs.